Want to support CHYOA?

 He didn’t say much as he walked through the crowd and headed into the main building.
 He didn’t need to.
 The comparison was loud enough on its own.

-First period was English & Literature, and Vivi was already at their table when he walked in.
+The first period was English & Literature, and Vivi was already at their table when he walked in.
 Her red curls were pulled into a high ponytail, and her face was concentrated on the notebook as she scribbled something quickly into it.

 “Morning,” Blake said, sliding into his seat.